 It is true that people have particular addictive trends that rule over their lives.
 This is why it is advisable to concentrate on the cognitive behavioural therapy and counselling sessions to get some psychological wins.

 In what areas of your recovery process are you particularly vulnerable, and need bolstering, to tolerate the ups and downs of day to day life?
-What triggers have you discovered that need attention, that you weren't aware of before?
+Have you identified any mental health factors that trigger the need to use, that were absent before?

 More than 90% of people in detox successfully complete that part of the programme.
-It makes sense that people who start detox in a supervised programme complete the regimen.
+It would be unusual for an individual to undergo prescribed detox in a supervised residential setting, and not complete the detox.

 Rehab is a brief primary care process in supervised surroundings to help you reach the next phase of your recovery plan.